LukasMasuch/best-of-ml-python/README.md

 ## Contribution

 Contributions are encouraged and always welcome!
-If you like to add or update projects to this list, choose one of the following ways:
+If you like to add or update projects, choose one of the following ways:

-- Open an issue by selecting one of the provided categories from the [issue page](https://github.com/ml-tooling/best-of-ml-python/issues/new/choose) and fill in the requested information (e.g., projects you like to add).
+- Open an issue by selecting one of the provided categories from the [issue page](https://github.com/ml-tooling/best-of-ml-python/issues/new/choose) and fill in the requested information.
-- Edit the [`projects.yaml`](https://github.com/LukasMasuch/best-of-ml-python/edit/master/projects.yaml) file directly on Github and create a pull request with your additions or changes.
+- Edit the [projects.yaml](https://github.com/LukasMasuch/best-of-ml-python/edit/master/projects.yaml) file directly on Github and create a pull request with your additions or changes.
-- Fork this repository, clone it to your computer, modify the `projects.yaml` file, and submit a pull request.
+- Fork this repository, clone it to your computer, modify the projects.yaml file, and submit a pull request.

 If you like to contribute to or share suggestions regarding the project metadata collection or markdown generation, please refer to the [best-of-generator](https://github.com/LukasMasuch/best-of-generator) repository.